-Located on the crest of a dramatic hilltop in central White Rock with the Straight of Georgia ever-present, this site can experience significant winds at times throughout the year, demanding a response that respects both the urban context and sheer power of the natural setting.
-Shaped by the forces of wind and water, the design proposal attempts to express an aesthetic path between this urban and nature dialectic.
+Located on the crest of a dramatic hilltop in central White Rock with the Straight of Georgia ever-present, this site can experience significant winds at times throughout the year, demanding a response that respects both the urban context and seasonal wind power of this natural setting.

 WIND-SHAPED FORM Expressed in soft lines and curvilinear shapes, the form undulates to respond to seasonal wind distribution.
-The bent slab block form features a prow-like stern that faces into the frequent northeastern wind.
-The acute windward angle intends to aid in the reduction of wind downwash and wind acceleration in cold winter months.
+The bent slab block form features a prow-like stern that faces into the frequent southwestern wind.
+This acute windward angle aids in the reduction of wind downwash and acceleration.
 A protected cove in the building’s inner-boomerang provides a residential courtyard garden sheltered from prevailing sea winds.
 The building’s façade is articulated with a shingled expression, similar to fish scales.
 Deliberately placed, the protruding frame-like fins further mitigate wind acceleration and downwash effects.
 The result is a building that minimizes effect on wind patterns: wind conditions for pedestrians remain similar to those that existed prior to building.

 WEST COAST MATERIALS The project proposes a “west-coast marine” material palette including wood veneer metal panels, white painted architectural concrete and high efficiency glazing.
 The materials proposed express an aesthetic path between urban and nature dialectic, connecting to the unique context of White Rock as an ocean-side urban centre.